pion/website/content/en/blog/fec-with-pion.md

 ## FEC isn't magic: trade-offs to keep in mind

 1. **Bandwidth overhead**
-   Redundancy steals bandwidth from the link.
-If you add 20% FEC without raising the send cap, You must drop video resolution or audio quality to make room.
+   If you add 20% FEC without raising the send cap, You'll need to reduce the video resolution or quality to stay within the cap.
+In good network conditions where the packet loss is minimal, FEC steals bandwidth in exchange for redundancy you don't need.

-2. **Congestion-control back-pressure**
-   Congestion control algorithms count FEC bytes as real media.
-If the connection is already near capacity, enabling FEC can trip congestion control and lower the overall bitrate.

-3. **Mismatch with loss pattern**
+2. **Extra load on a congested link**
+   When the loss is caused by congestion, adding more packets for FEC can deepen the problem, in congested networks, sometimes disabling FEC yields better results.

+3. **Loss pattern missmatch**
    Random 1-2% loss is where light FEC shines.
 But for example, 10% bursts every few hundred ms requires high parity, which is often end up worse than just using RTX.

-4. **Sometimes it's silent failures**
+4. **Silent failures**
-   It's hard for analytics to tell whether a recovered frame was actually recovered, you might assume FEC saved the day while users are actually seeing glitches or artifacts.
+   Analytics may count frames as "recovered" even if the end user gets artifacts or glitches.

-5. **Redundancy is not reliability**
+5. **only packets, not outages**
-   FEC only copes with *packet* loss.
-If the network pauses for 500 ms, every parity packet in that interval is lost too.
-For long drops you still need buffering, retransmission, or a fallback layer.
+   A 100ms network stall drops all packets, media and parity alike; so buffering or retransmission is still needed.

+6. **FEC is best for high-latency networks**
+   FEC is designed to avoid the delay of waiting for retransmissions, but for example, if your round-trip time (RTT) is under 30-50ms, do you really need it?
+In low-latency networks, simply retransmitting lost packets might be more efficient and better overall than sending redundant data up front.

-> Tip: Enable the cheapest protection first (Opus in-band FEC for audio, RTX for video).
-Add ULPFEC or FlexFEC only when telemetry shows sustained loss or when you have bandwidth room.
-Treat FEC as a dynamic option, not a set-and-forget checkbox.
+So, Start with the lowest cost protection first (Opus in-band FEC for audio, RTX for video).
+Add FEC only when telemetry shows sustained loss or when you have bandwidth room.
+FEC should be a dynamic option, not a set-and-forget checkbox that you enable for all users, and all network conditions..

-## FEC Algorithms in WebRTC
+## FEC algorithms beyond XOR

 FlexFEC and ULPFEC both use XOR-based recovery logic to generate packets.
 Another family of algorithms, like [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), can recover from more complex losses but are currently not standardized in WebRTC due to their higher computational cost and block-based design, which is not best suitable for real-time use in WebRTC.